FauvidoTechnologies/PyBrowserAutomation/docs/index.rst

 pyba documentation
 ==================

 PyBA is short for "Python-Browser-Automation".
-Simply put, it allows you to enter tasks in natural language and have them be executed.
+It allows you to enter tasks in natural language and have them be executed on the browser.
 It is built on top of ``playwright`` and it supports traceviewing optionally.

 .. note::
    pyba was specifically built for OSINT purposes.